Blosc/caterva-scipy21/caterva_workshop.md

 # Caterva: A Compressed And Multidimensional Container For Medium/Big Data

-The Blosc Developer Team.
+The Blosc Development Team.
 SciPy Conference 2021.

 +++ {"slideshow": {"slide_type": "slide"}}

 ## Who we are?

-Caterva is an open source project that has been mainly developed by the Blosc Development Team (@Blosc2), whose members are:
+Caterva is an open source project that has been mainly developed by the Blosc Development Team (@Blosc2), whose current core members are:

 - Aleix Alcacer (@aleixalcacer), who created Caterva and developed most of its code.

-- Francesc Alted (@FrancescAlted), the leader and founder of this group.
-He is an open source enthusiast responsible for projects like PyTables or Blosc.
+- Oscar Guiñon (@OscarGM98), who implemented the second partitioning (blocks) in Caterva.

+- Marta Iborra (@Marta_Iborra4), who implemented support for sparse storage in Blosc2.

 - Nathan Moinvaziri (@nmnvzr), who is making great strides in making C-Blosc and C-Blosc2 more secure.

-- Oscar Guiñon (@OscarGM98), who collaborated in implementing the multidimensional blocks in Caterva.

-- Marta Iborra (@Marta_Iborra4), who is working in Blosc2 Python API.
+- Francesc Alted (@FrancescAlted), the BDFL of the Blosc Development Team.

 +++ {"slideshow": {"slide_type": "slide"}}